fleckenstein-m/fleckenstein-m.github.io/README.md

 Edit [content/academic.md](content/academic.md) to update the website and full CleanCV PDF.
 Store downloadable files in `public/`.
 Everything else is generated or controls the design.

-Project folder on this computer: `F:\AcademicWebpage\design-proof`.
+Project folder on this computer: `F:\AcademicWebpage\github-pages-migration`.
+Use its `master` branch for routine updates.

-The [private design preview](https://matthias-fleckenstein-design-proof.magicmaze.chatgpt.site/) is separate from the existing public website.
+The [public website](https://fleckenstein-m.github.io/) is live on GitHub Pages.
+The installed [Academic website workflow](.github/workflows/pages.yml) builds and checks updates to `master`; publication requires a manual run with **Publish this build to the public academic website** checked.
 Building locally does not publish.
-See [the step-by-step GitHub Pages migration guide](docs/GITHUB-PAGES.md) for the public launch procedure, commands, and rollback instructions.
-The accompanying workflow template is prepared under `docs/` and has not been installed on GitHub.
+See [the GitHub Pages guide](docs/GITHUB-PAGES.md#routine-updates-after-migration) for routine updates and rollback instructions.

+The [private design preview](https://matthias-fleckenstein-design-proof.magicmaze.chatgpt.site/) remains separate.
+Maintain this GitHub checkout as the authoritative source; edits do not automatically synchronize to the old design-proof folder or its hosted preview.

 ## 1. What goes where